 PolicyMe operates as an impartial life insurance broker, focusing on term life plans and providing quick applications in about 20 minutes.
 Offering coverage from $100,000 to $5 million with various benefits, including a 10% discount for couples, PolicyMe is a fan favourite overall.
 We really would have liked to get a more detailed quote online, but still PolicyMe earns a high rating and is worth your consideration.

 PolicyAdvisor presents itself as a modern life insurance solution, combining technology and human expertise, but it's currently limited to four provinces, affecting its competitiveness.
 The platform offers instant online quotes from various insurers, with positive customer feedback, but glitches in the system prevented a quote during our testing.
 Despite a solid reputation and user-friendly interface, the restricted coverage area and technical issues bring their rating down a bit.

 RatesDotCA is a rebranding of two Canadian companies, Kanetix and RateSuperMarket.
 This service connects you with many different insurers, as long as you live in one of the 8 provinces in their service area.
 You may be redirected to a third-party insurance agency while using the site, but you'll still find a good range of life insurance policies at competitive rates.

-TopConsumerReviews.com has reviewed and ranked the best sources of life insurance policies in Canada.
-We hope this information helps you find the right coverage, to give you the peace of mind that comes from knowing your loved ones are taken care of in the event of your passing.
+To help you make the best decision to provide financial stability for your loved ones down the line, Top Consumer Reviews has reviewed and ranked the best sources of life insurance policies in Canada.
+We hope this information helps you find the right provider so you can have the peace of mind that comes from knowing the future is taken care of, and your loved ones will be covered by the policy you're setting up today!